 Ah, the temp.
 The transient ninja of the business world.
 Slip in, get the job done, slip out.
 Leaving behind nothing more than a 95% customer satisfaction score and a legend.
 Not an easy job, but somebody’s got to do it.
+That’s what I learned at Lulu this holiday season.

 I found myself faced with this task during the holiday season at Lulu.
 No big deal.
 I have done customer service before.
 Phones, emails, chats.
 I get it.
 Just show me to my desk so I can do this thing.
 But at some point – and I’m not sure if it was the multiple puppies I saw around the office or the incredible snacks – I knew Lulu would be different.